 Generally, policies and procedures fall into two categories.
-First, there are those established by the Board of Commissioners and County Executive that apply to all county departments such as the County purchasing policy, annual budget, and schedule of fees.
-Facility Managers, along with other county administrators, develop other department specific policies and procedures.
+First, there are those established by the Board of Commissioners and County Executive that apply to all county departments.
+For example, the County purchasing policy, annual budget, and schedule of fees.
+The Assistant County Executive for Recreation and Administrative Services, in concert with department heads and other county administrators, develops other department specific policies and procedures.
 Examples of these policies include fee waivers, rules of facility use, and cash handling practices.